Top 71 Malaysian Slang Words Only Locals Use

-Malaysians have adopted the words outside of its original context to mean ‘hang out’ over drinks (usually non-alcoholic) or food at the local coffee shop or ‘Mamak.’
+Malaysians have adopted the words outside their original context to mean ‘hang out’ over drinks (usually non-alcoholic) or food at the local coffee shop or ‘Mamak.’

 Want to give these funny Malaysian slang words a shot?

-Fly to Malaysia to learn how you can use your favorite Malaysian slang word with gusto?
+Fly to Malaysia to learn how to enthusiastically use your favorite Malaysian slang word.